GeekVisit/uproot/README.md

 ## Features

 * Detection of input format based on extension (can also manually specify the format)
+* Converts to multiple formats simultaneously
-* Single input file can be simultaneously converted into multiple formats
+* Merges static leases from one file into another
-* Csv and Json input files
+* Optionally sorts static leases by IP addresses
-* Validation Checks to avoid errors while importing:
+* Validates lease to avoid import errors:
   * Validates all generated files against expected output type
   * Enforces IP range (optional)
-  * Requires each static lease to have an IP, Mac,and (except for Mikrotik RouterOS files), Host address
   * Excludes unnecessary duplicates from output
-  * Excludes invalid ip4 and Mac addresses from output file
+  * Excludes invalid ip4 and Mac addresses from output
 * Example input files available in source for testing

 ## Limitations

-* Mikrotik RouterOS format: Does not yet support hostnames for Mikrotik leases (i.e., all output rsc files are generated without hostnames)
+* Mikrotik RouterOS format does not yet support hostnames for Mikrotik leases (i.e., all output rsc files are generated without hostnames)
 * Does not support ip6 leases

 ## Installing